1

 is an infinite universe that is steadily expanding and contracting on a

-expanding and contracting cycles is 40-50 Giga-years.
+expanding and contracting cycles is 40-50 giga-years.
 The cyclic oscillations

 "involve maximum and minimum periods of compression and rarefaction" with